rohanthewiz/orient_db_client/README.md

 OrientDB Client
 ===============
 *This is fork of jhstatewide/orient_db_client.
-It is in pre-alpha stage at the moment but don't be discouraged by that*.
+It is in beta stage at the moment but don't be discouraged by that*.
 The Gem is now working nicely and command and queries can be passed through

     db_session.command('select from Thing')

-The public interface will be reworked and solidified very soon.
-Hold on...

-While in this early stage of development, the public interface is subject to change with no warning.

-You probably shouldn't use this in production just yet.
+The stable public interface is the set of commands listed here in the *Connecting*, *Server Operations*, *Database Operations* and *Crud sections*

+You should be able to use these commands in production.
+Be sure to test.

 Supported OrientDB Releases